Alpajp/Train-schedule-project/README.md

 # Train-schedule-project
-This project allows a user to creat a trainline and also a schedule.
+This project allows a user to create a train line and also a schedule.
 It will also allows a user to see the lines that are already established and their arrival time and schedule.

 This project will be useful if you want to track the schedule of a train in real time and find out where a train line of the user's choice would fall in comparison.